 ·

-10 min read
+11 min read

 There are countless systems of measurement out there.
 Like universal languages, they help us communicate quantities such as length, weight, time, and so much more.
 From the everyday inches, seconds, and grams, to scientific ones like parsecs and pascals, these units let us share precise information.

 You might be thinking, “Alcohol unit?
 Sounds awfully scientific!”
-But the concept is simpler than it appears.
+But the concept of alcohol measurement is simpler than it appears.
 Basically, it's a way to measure how much pure alcohol — ethanol — is present in our drink.
 This standard measure allows us to compare different types of drinks, even though they might come in different volumes.

 In the United States, one standard drink or alcohol unit contains about 14 grams — 0.6 ounces — of pure alcohol, which is roughly the amount of alcohol that the average human liver can metabolize in one hour.
 Now, that doesn't sound like much, but it adds up, especially when our “one drink” is actually a giant goblet of wine!